San7o/Brenta-Engine/docs/DESIGN.md

 ## Scene

 There are many ways to define a scene.
-Brenta supports both the scene-graph architecture, commonly used in Godot, Unity and Unreal, and the ECS (Entity Component System) architecture like in [Bevy](https://github.com/bevyengine/bevy/).
+Brenta supports both the node-graph architecture, commonly used in Godot, Unity and Unreal, and the ECS (Entity Component System) architecture like in [Bevy](https://github.com/bevyengine/bevy/).